 Joint damage and arthritis risk are also both greatly increased in overweight dogs.
-In fact, 25% of overweight dogs are at risk of serious joint damage over time from the extra weight.
+In fact, 25% of overweight dogs are at risk of serious joint damage from the extra weight over time.
 Bone damage may also occur over time from the cumulative effect of the excess weight over the years.

 Urinary Bladder Stones

 A study from the Morris Animal Foundation has determined that overweight dogs are more likely to develop painful calcium oxalate bladder stones.
-These crystal stones can make your Beagle more prone to urinary tract infections and in the most serious cases, even block urine flow completely.
+These crystal stones can make your Beagle more prone to urinary tract infections and even block urine flow completely in the most severe cases.